rempsyc/cv/README.md

 using the template from [Dominique Makowski](https://github.com/DominiqueMakowski/CV) (which includes the code for the Google Scholar figure and table, and a lot more).
 Please give them due credit if using this template.
-I also brought some optimization and documentation to the current template, so acknowledging me would be appreciated, though totally optional.
+I also brought some minor optimization and documentation to the current template.

 ## Instructions